Collect multiple events to a single message with the Digest Engine

 and an optional digestKey

-that can be added to control the digestion of the events.
+that can be added to control the digest logic of the events.

 Digest Step